zeciljain8197/zeciljain8197/README.md

 - 🌱 I’m currently learning Machine Learning as well as Data Analytics fundamentals and trying to implement them on real-world problems.

-- 👯 Looking to collaborate on an Assassins Creed Game Series exhaustive dataset creation.
+- 👯 Eagerly looking to collaborate on an Assassins Creed Game Series exhaustive dataset creation.

 - 💬 Ask me about: Python, SQL, Data Visualization, Data Analytics and Machine Learning.